Les Indiens Atikamekw (French version)

 Are the Atikamekw Cree people?

-Where do the Atikameks live?
+Where do the Atikamekws live?

 How is the Atikamekw Indian nation organized?

-What language do the Attikameks speak?
+What language do the Atikameks speak?

 What was Atikamekw culture like in the past?
 What is it like now?

 How do Atikamekw Indian children live, and what did they do in the past?
 Atikamekw cradleboard | They do the same things any children do--play with each other, go to school and help around the house.
 Many Atikamekw children like to go hunting and fishing with their fathers.
 In the past, Indian kids had more chores and less time to play, just like colonial children.
-But they did have toys and games to play with, such as dolls or cone-spearing games.
-Atikamekw mothers, like many Native Americans, traditionally carried their babies in cradleboards on their backs--a custom which many American parents have adopted now. |
+But they did have toys and games to play with, such as dolls or cone-spearing games like this.
+Atikamekw mothers, like many Native Americans, traditionally carried their babies in cradle-boards on their backs--a custom which many American parents have adopted now. |

 What were Atikamekw homes like in the past?![]() Wigwam | Atikamekw people lived in villages of small cone-shaped buildings called wigwams (the wigwam house on the left belonged to an Innu family.)
 Atikamekw wigwams were made of a wooden frame covered with caribou skins, birchbark, or sometimes packed earth.
 One Atikamek family lived in each wigwam.
 They were crowded homes, but warm.
 Here are some pictures of Indian houses like the ones the Attikameks used.
 Today, Native Americans only build a wigwam for fun or to connect with their heritage.
 Most Atikameks live in modern houses just like you. |